Lack of access to medicine is a major driver of drug resistance. How can pharma take action?

 How we drive the uptake of scalable solutions

 At the Access to Medicine Foundation, we work to stimulate and guide pharmaceutical companies to improve access to medicine for the world’s most vulnerable people.
-Over the last two decades, we have demonstrated the power of our model for change to move Big Pharma on issues of global healthcare equity.
+Over the last two decades, we have demonstrated the power of our model for change to move R&D-based pharma companies on issues of global healthcare equity.

 We examine what actions pharmaceutical companies are taking to improve access to medicine and make our findings freely and publicly available.
 Our Access to Medicine Index, published every two years since 2008, evaluates 20 of the world’s largest pharmaceutical companies based on governance of access, research & development and product delivery.
 We regularly publish research papers that analyse how pharmaceutical companies address key international priorities.
 Using our insights, companies and stakeholders can propagate best practices and identify where more needs to be done.